What are the Connections between Mercury and CFLs?

 - Manufacturers of fluorescent lighting products are working to reduce the amount of mercury content in CFLs.

-- No mercury is released when the bulbs are intact (i.e., not broken) or in use, but CFLs can release mercury vapor when broken.
+- No mercury is released when the bulbs are intact (i.e., not broken) or in use, but mercury vapor and very small beads of mercury can be released when a CFL is broken.